JAC-CS-Game-Programming-F25/project-flappy-cats/README.md

 ### • What is our game about?:

 Inspired by Flappy Bird, our game features a personalized and playful twist: the main character is our own cats.
 Instead of flapping wings, each cat floats using a balloon.
-The goal is simple but challenging : survive as long as possible, avoid obstacles, collect stars, manage lives, and maintain control as the difficulty increases over time.
+The goal is simple but challenging : survive as long as possible, avoid obstacles, collect stars, manage lives, and maintain control.
+The difficulty varies based on which cat you choose, some cats are harder to control while others are easier.

 ### • Who is the player?
 What are they doing?